 - Require a licence to be obtained before exporting or importing artwork incorporating threatened or protected species into or out of Victoria.

 Example 1 – Jennifer Trask, making artwork from Animal Bones

 It is important to know where you found the species.
 Commonwealth law requires a permit to kill, collect or export, certain species of plants and animals (or their parts e.g. feathers, fur, bones and teeth).
-However, the regime operates only within “Commonwealth areas” where Victorian laws do not apply.
+However, the regime only operates within “Commonwealth areas” where Victorian laws do not apply.
 For further information regarding the Commonwealth scheme please look at the Commonwealth Information Sheet.

-- Carlton Gardens;
+- Carlton Gardens

-- Melbourne, Essendon and Moorabbin airports;
+- Melbourne, Essendon and Moorabbin airports

-- Victoria’s coastal waters extending from 5.5km from the shoreline;
+- Victoria’s coastal waters extending from 5.5km from the shoreline

-- Puckapunyal Military Area, located north of Melbourne and south-east of Bendigo;
+- Puckapunyal Military Area, located north of Melbourne and south-east of Bendigo

-- Longlea, which adjoins Bendigo Regional Park; and
+- Longlea, which adjoins Bendigo Regional Park

 - Some 525 ha of Commonwealth property at Mangalore.